Is Your Gut Health Inhibiting Your Ability to Detoxify from Radiation?

 Your digestive tract is essentially a long, hollow tube running from one end of your body to the other.
-Up to 80% of your immune system is found in your digestive tract.
-(1)
+Up to 80 percent of your immune system may be found in your digestive tract.1 Whether you want to routinely cleanse, protect yourself from harmful toxins, or detoxify from radiation, it starts with building a strong immune system and making sure your detox pathways are working.

 But what happens when this system fails?